The California Reinvestment Coalition is holding Steven Mnuchin's former bank accountable for the redlining that took place under his watch.

 The Raise Up Massachusetts coalition had its own members give testimony, including labor and religious leaders, economic analysts, and community leaders.
 Alex Hoyt, a public school teacher with the Massachusetts Teachers Association, spoke about the dire state of school funding.
 Hoyt said he was allotted only one sheet of paper per student per day, and asked whether anyone could perform their duties with one sheet of paper per day.
 He was laid off last year along with a third of the core teaching staff at a public school due to budget cuts.

 “At stake is fundamental fairness,” Marie-Frances Rivera, president of the Massachusetts Budget and Policy Center told the committee.
-The funds could be used, Rivera said, to fix the to be structurally deficient or to fund public transit.
+The funds could be used, Rivera said, to fix the 482 bridges found to be structurally deficient or to fund public transit.

 Massachusetts Budget and Policy Center senior analyst Phineas Baxandall explained that the millionaire tax could help “right-side” the state’s unfair tax structure.
 The current top 1 percent of income earners pay only 6.8 percent of their income in taxes, according to research from the Institute for Taxation and Economic Policy.
 The Fair Share Amendment would increase their tax burden to about 8 to 8.5 percent, bringing them level with the current range of the top 5 percent of income earners.